 Ellison Creek is a wonderful swimming hole tucked back between Payson and the Mogollon Rim.
+It is the crown jewel of the Water Wheel area.
 It takes a short drive, a mile hike down a dirt road or if you want to take the scenic route, An incredible hike through a prehistoric looking landscape of slate and dense foliage, a jump over the creek and several ponds that you have to navigate over and around to reach this inviting, cold clear swimming hole that is most definitely worth the trip.

 At first jump, the water is so cold it takes your breath away for a few seconds.
 Really, it is that cold at first.
 Why is it that the kids just never seem to mind the cold and just go for it.
 They don't get cold until they get out and the breeze makes the goose bumps erupt over every exposed body part.
 Apply towel, problem solved.

 This is a very popular swimming hole on the weekends.
 If you want a more private oasis then head up during the weekdays.
 Make damn sure you have Tevas or some other slip proof water shoes as any of the rock that gets wet is very slippery.

 This is one of my favorite places and I try to hit this spot at least once every summer.
 It is a scenic paradise to say the least.
 Butterflies flitter among the trees and the cool water.

 There is a lot to explore in the area and if you park just past second crossing.
 Literally a few feet past the creek on the left and cross the road (the top of the green line on the map) you can head up a trail that will lead down to a nice pool where you can do a bit of cliff jumping.
 The trail is pretty steep as you head down to the creek.
 There is a nice small waterfall that you can swim up to.